loxilb-io/loxilbdocs/docs/kube-loxilb.md

   1 - onearm (source IP is changed to load balancer’s interface IP)
   2 - fullNAT (sourceIP is changed to virtual IP)
 - setUniqueIP : Allocate unique service-IP per LB service (default : false)
+- externalSecondaryCIDRs: Secondary CIDR or IPAddress ranges to allocate addresses from in case of multi-homing support

 4. Apply the following :
 ```